mhooten/mhooten.github.io/_pages/about.md

 * New paper accepted in Biometrics:

 Lu, X., M.B.
 Hooten, A.M.
 Raiho, D.K.
 Swanson, C.A.
 Roland, and S.E.
 Stehn.
 (In Press).
-Multivariate spatio-temporal models for landscape change using aerial imagery.
+Latent trajectory models for spatio-temporal dynamics in Alaskan ecosystems.
 Biometrics.

 * New paper accepted at Frontiers: